ludvigbostrom/DevBarGnome/README.md

 ## Dev bar for gnome.

-Gnome version of the DevBar originally made for mac https://github.com/boxed/DevBar
+Gnome version of the DevBar originally made for mac https://github.com/boxed/DevBar.
+See mac version readme for more information.

 #### Install
 First run: